Table of Contents

 - The role of organizations in advancing cannabis-based medicine.

-I. An Introduction to Medical Cannabis
+I. Introduction to Medical Cannabis

 II.
-Why Cannabis for Pain Management?
+Cannabis for Pain Management

 III.
 Dosing and Methods of Use